 2. Quality of Materials

 The quality of the materials used in the concrete mix is fundamental to its longevity.
-High-quality cement, aggregates, and a well-balanced mix ratio contribute to a stronger, more durable concrete.
-Lower-quality materials can lead to weaker concrete that is more prone to cracking and other forms of deterioration.
+Suitable cement, aggregates, water content and mix design all contribute to stronger, more durable concrete.
+Poor material selection or an unsuitable mix can lead to weaker concrete that is more prone to cracking, surface wear and other forms of deterioration.

 3. Construction Practices